List of Power Rangers Mystic Force characters: Vida "V" Rocca

 Vida Rocca, or just "V" to her fellow Rangers, is Madison's sister and the Pink Mystic Ranger, ironic because she hates the color pink (due to her hair has white/silver bangs).
 Vida loves to DJ at the Rock-Porium, and is one of Madison's most frequent film subjects.
 Although she is very no-nonsense, often to the point of bluntness, Vida is kind, generous, and loyal at the core; she defended Madison when she was accused of being withdrawn, and she protected Chip from being picked on when they were at school.
 Though she initially joined the other Rangers in teasing Xander when he began turning into a tree, thanks to his abuse of Clare's Perfection Potion, Vida was genuinely concerned about him, and was the most active in seeking an antidote for his condition.
 Most notably, Vida was able to deduce that Matoombo was not truly evil and could be convinced to leave the Master.
 She then gave him a chance to kill her without a fight in order to make him realize his actions would harm people.
 By series end, Vida had apparently gotten over her dislike of the color pink, having pink hair bangs in some scenes, and in the end, she dyed all her hair that color, which is similar to Nadira's pink hair style from Power Rangers: Time Force.

 She and her teammates joined the Megaforce Rangers and every other previous Ranger team in battling the Armada in Super Megaforce.

 As the Pink Mystic Ranger, Vida wields the power of wind.
 She has shapeshifting powers which allow her to conjure giant, butterfly-shaped "Mystical Wings".
 She usually rushes into battle, making her an effective fighter.

 She owns a Mystic Racer and can change into the Mystic Sprite, which serves as the Mystic Dragon's head.
 In this form, she can use her shape-shifting magic to become a ball for the others to attack the enemy with.
 As the Pink Legend Warrior, Vida gains the Mystic Lion Staff which allows her to cast the Whirlwind spell and allows her, Madison, Chip, and Xander to become the Mystic Lion.

-Vida is portrayed by Angie Diaz and Akeno Watanabe in the Japanese version.
+Vida is portrayed by Angie Diaz.